 Eligible students can apply to attend the annual Student Ambassador Summit.
 This three-day, conference-style event brings together student wellness champions from across the nation.
 Ambassadors participate in leadership, communication and program sessions with Fuel Up to Play 60 staff and special guests, including NFL players.
 Students who attend the Summit go on to lead the program in their states and are often offered opportunities to represent Fuel Up to Play 60 on a national level.

 Developed in partnership with GENYOUth, AdVenture Capital (“AdCap”) teaches students 13 and older to think like entrepreneurs to solve health and wellness problems in their schools and communities.
 GENYOUth is committed to empowering youth and elevating the student voice for a healthier generation.

 Students enrolled in Fuel Up to Play 60 are encouraged to check out this opportunity by logging on and creating accounts at AdCapYOUth.org.

 Is Fuel Up to Play 60 offered in any other languages?

-Fuel Up to Play 60 will soon be offered in Spanish!
-Later this fall, click on “en español” on the homepage to access information for students, parents, families and the community.
+Fuel Up to Play 60 is now offered in Spanish!
+Click on “en español” on the homepage to access information for students, parents, families and the community.
 The Playbook is also available in Spanish, and students with registered accounts can also log in to find program activation elements.